cs4lakshmi/LifePulseAI/README.md

 - **Model Accuracy**: Explore additional layers or transfer learning techniques to improve accuracy.
 - **Mental Health Classification**: Extend the model to detect other mental health issues, such as anxiety or depression.
 - **Real-time Detection**: Implement a real-time API for immediate text analysis and feedback.

----

-This template should give you a solid foundation for your README.
-You can adjust the sections based on your needs or include more details as you see fit!